Frequently Asked Questions (FAQ)

 Do you store my document on your servers?

 Documents are never stored unencrypted and only exist in a readable format, while in-memory (a few seconds).
-All documents are securely archived within 36 hours (generally a lot less).
+All documents are removed within 36 hours (generally a lot less).

 I have a paid account, but I keep being told I'm on the free plan and I need to upgrade - what do I need to do?